-#Amazongeddon II, The Force Stays Asleep, happened today.
+Post updated: 9/17/18 – #Amazongeddon II, The Force Stays Asleep, has happened a few times over the years.
 In other words a bunch of Amazon’s servers went down, resulting in a temporary interruption in Alexa Voice Service, other Amazon services, and an interruption or slowdown in service for lots of other sites whose software also resides on those servers.
 I’ve explained how to check Amazon server status before, but it seems like a good time to revisit the topic.

-First things first: let me reassure you I’ve heard nothing about any kind of malicious attack here, it seems to be a good old fashioned case of technical difficulties.
 It’s important to remember that no piece of hardware or software, nor any human who works on or with them, can guarantee 100% infallibility and zero downtime.
 About the best anyone can hope for is a speedy resolution and restoration of data when problems do occur.
 Because they will.
-Today, Amazon had everything back to normal in 2.5 hours.
+Usually, Amazon has everything back to normal within a few hours.
 Not bad.

 Are Amazon’s Server(s) Down?

-The Amazon Web Services (AWS) Service Health Dashboard is where Amazon lists current and recent status for all Amazon Web Services.
+The Amazon Web Services (AWS) Service Health Dashboard (the URL is https://status.aws.amazon.com; if your browser or ISP makes any changes to the link when you click it, you can copy/paste the URL directly into your browser address bar) is where Amazon lists current and recent status for all Amazon Web Services.
 Since it’s a free, publicly-available resource anyone with internet access can check current status at any time.

 3/7/17 Update: The Dashboard may not show accurate status if there’s a problem with the server on which the Dashboard itself is hosted, which is what happened on 2/28/17 and is currently the case with further downtime that’s occurring as of this writing, at 9:50pm PST.
 Amazon is aware of this limitation and probably started working on a plan to address it after the 2/28/17 downtime incident, but it hasn’t been fixed yet.